Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 We add a small amount of red pepper flakes to make the sauce a little spicy.

-You can substitute cayenne, chili powder, dried chili, and even a bit of chipotle powder (that would also add some smokiness to the sauce) or smoked paprika for red pepper flakes.
+You can substitute cayenne, chili powder, dried chili, and even a bit of chipotle powder (that would add some smokiness to the sauce) or smoked paprika for red pepper flakes.

 Olive oil

 Olive oil is optional.
-I like to add a couple of tablespoons of extra virgin olive oil to the sauce to add a velvety mouthfeel, but this dish is also delicious without the oil.
+We like to add a couple of tablespoons of extra virgin olive oil to the sauce to add a velvety mouthfeel, but this dish is also delicious without the oil.

 Salt